plotly/plotly.py/doc/python/time-series.md

 Date axis tick labels have the special property that any portion after the first instance of `'\n'` in `tickformat` will appear on a second line only once per unique value, as with the year numbers in the example below.
 To have the year number appear on every tick label, `'<br>'` should be used instead of `'\n'`.

-Note that by default, the formatting of values of X and Y values in the hover label matches that of the tick labels of the corresponding axes, so when customizing the tick labels to something broad like "month", it's usually necessary to [customize the hover label](/python/hover-text-and-formatting/) to something narrower like the acutal date, as below.
+Note that by default, the formatting of values of X and Y values in the hover label matches that of the tick labels of the corresponding axes, so when customizing the tick labels to something broad like "month", it's usually necessary to [customize the hover label](/python/hover-text-and-formatting/) to something narrower like the actual date, as below.

 ```python
 import plotly.express as px